UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 Sheldon Cohen, Denise Janicki-Deverts, Edith Chen, and Karen A. Matthews

 This article discusses the evidence supporting the link between childhood and adolescent SES and adult health, and explores different environmental, behavioral, and physiological pathways that might explain how early SES would influence adult health.
-THe authors also address the ages when SES exposures matter most for setting adult patek philippe replica health trajectories as well as the role of exposure duration in SES influences on later health.
+THe authors also address the ages when SES exposures matter most for setting adult health trajectories as well as the role of exposure duration in SES influences on later health.
 While early childhood exposures seem to be potent predictors of a range of health outcomes, the authors emphasize that later childhood and adolescent exposures are risks for other health outcomes.

 Image Thumbnail Children Left Behind: How Metropolitan Areas Are Failing America's Children (pdf) E-mail to a friend